Connecting Leicester and Transforming Cities Fund Programme

 This scheme will include:

-- A new bus lane on Blackbird Road between Buckminster Road and Larchmont Road to improve journey times
+- A new bus lane on Anstey Lane between Buckminster Road and Blackbird Road to improve journey times.

 - A new shared 3m cycleway on the south footway between Buckminster Road and Avebury Avenue (meets with existing shared cycleway on the footway in front of English Martyrs School).